-In order to learn R in a hands on fashion, each week we will have an online tutorial in R. This work is NOT graded, it is solely designed to help you with the homework that will be due at the next class session.
+In order to learn R in a hands on fashion, starting in the second half of the semester each week we will have an online tutorial in R. This work is NOT graded, it is solely designed to help you with the homework that will be due at the next class session.